aarmey/CV/Biosketch.md

 ### Completed Research Support

+\vspace{12pt}
+UCLA Hellman Fellows Program  \hfill  7/01/2019 – 6/30/2020
+Engineering anti-tumor antibody combinations for more effective and less toxic therapies
+This project uses a binding model of IgG-FcγR engagement to predict combinations of anti-tumor antibodies that operate synergistically together.

+Role: PI

+\vspace{12pt}
 NIH DP5-OD019815  \hfill  9/22/2014 – 9/1/2019
 Adapter-Layer RTK Signaling: Basic Understanding & Targeted Drug Resistance
 The goal of this project was to study sets of resistance mechanisms to RTK-targeted therapies, to identify commonalities and ways to determine which mechanism may be driving individual tumors.